In this post, we will learn how to bind classes in Svelte Js.

 </main>

-Or, if the variable name and class name is the same we can just use the shorthand.
+Or, if the variable name and class name are the same we can just use the shorthand.

 <script>